-NFPA 70E contains the requirements to perform a shock and arc flash hazard assessment, which involves a calculation performed by a professional engineer to determine the incident energy found at each location.
-This risk assessment determines the various arc flash boundaries, as well as the PPE that must be used when approaching each boundary.
+NFPA 70E contains the requirements to perform an electric shock and arc flash risk assessment, which involves a calculation performed by a professional engineer to determine the incident energy found at each location.
+The risk assessment determines the various arc flash boundaries, as well as the PPE that must be used when approaching each boundary.

-When determining what the arc flash boundaries are, the assessment will include three separate items.
+When determining what the arc flash boundaries are, the assessment will include the following items.
 First is the flash protection boundary.
-This is the distance at which the incident energy from the live part is equal to 1.2 cal/cm2 (calories per square centimeter), which is the limit for a second-degree burn on bare skin.
+This is the distance at which the incident energy from the live part is equal to 1.2 cal/cm2, which is the limit for a second-degree burn on bare skin.
 Persons must not cross this boundary unless they are wearing appropriate protective clothing and are under the close supervision of a qualified person.

-The second item is the limited approach, which is the distance at which barriers should be placed to protect unqualified personnel from an electrical hazard.
-Only qualified persons and escorted unqualified persons are allowed to enter a limited space.
+The second is the limited approach, which is the distance at which barriers should be placed to protect unqualified personnel from an electrical hazard.
+Only qualified personnel and escorted unqualified personnel are allowed to enter a limited space.

 The third is the restricted approach.
 This is the distance at which only qualified personnel are allowed, with appropriate protective clothing and other PPE for the associated hazard.
-No unauthorized conductive material and no unqualified persons are permitted to cross a restricted boundary.
+No unauthorized conductive material or unqualified personnel are permitted to cross a restricted boundary.
 Further, a documented, management-approved plan, known as an energized electrical work permit, is required to enter a restricted space.

 INTERESTED IN LEARNING MORE?